Welcome to Paprika Recipe Manager!

 3. Tap the Name button in the clipboard toolbar.
 The selected text will be copied into the Name field.

-5. To save an image, tap and hold your finger over the image.
-Then select Copy Image from the popup that appears.
+5. To add an image, tap and hold your finger over the image.
+Then select Add Photo to Recipe from the popup that appears.

-6. When you've copied all the fields you would like to save, press Create Recipe to transfer all of your copied information into a new recipe.
+6. When you've copied all the fields you would like to save, press Save to transfer all of your copied information into a new recipe.

 Tips

 Paprika's grocery list makes it easy to shop for your recipes.
-You can add entire recipes to the grocery list, as well as your own custom items.
+You can make multiple grocery lists, add entire recipes to your grocery list, as well as your own custom grocery items.

-If you have Entire Grocery List selected, the grocery list will attempt to consolidate similar items with one another.
+The grocery list will automatically attempt to consolidate similar item with one another.
 For example, if one recipe calls for 2 eggs, and another recipe calls for 3 eggs, the consolidated listing will display 5 eggs total.

-Note You can turn off both the the grocery list aisle sorting and consolidation features in the Settings panel if you do not find them useful.
-If you turn off sorting by aisle, your grocery list will be sorted by recipe instead.
+Note You can turn off the grocery list consolidation feature in the Settings panel if you do not find it useful.

-To add an entire recipe to the grocery list, open the recipe and press the shopping cart button in the toolbar.
+To add an entire recipe to the grocery list, open the recipe and press the Shopping Basket button in the toolbar.

 An ingredients pane will pop up displaying that recipe's ingredient list.
 Here you can check/uncheck ingredients before they are added to the grocery list.